sympy/sympy/doc/src/guides/contributing/deprecations.md

   `simplify_this`.
   ```

-## Release notes entry
+### Release notes entry

+In the pull request, document the breaking change in the release notes section
+with `BREAKING CHANGE`.
+You reference link to the active deprecations document
+that is generated by the warning message here.

-The deprecation should be added to the "Backwards compatibility breaks and
+Once the PR is merged, you should also add it to the "Backwards compatibility
-deprecations" section of the release notes for the upcoming release.
-This
+breaks and deprecations" section of the release notes for the upcoming
-needs to be done manually, in addition to the change from the bot.
+release.
+This needs to be done manually, in addition to the change from the
+bot.
 See
 https://github.com/sympy/sympy/wiki/Writing-Release-Notes#backwards-compatibility-breaks-and-deprecations

 Whenever a deprecated functionality is removed entirely after its deprecation